Eco diocese

 • Our environment policy has been approved by Bishop's Council and Diocesan Synod;

-• 10% of our churches have registered as an Eco Church and over 5% have received at least bronze status;
+• 30% of our churches have registered as an Eco Church and nearly 15% have received an award;

 • We've divested from fossil fuels and invest ethically;